connor-brooks/gptx/README.md

     version = 4
     prompt = "only reply in rust code. no english or explanations just output the code"
 ```
-Which can be called with `tgpt -r rs "how to reverse a vector"`.
+Which can be called with `gptx -r rs "how to reverse a vector"`.
 ```
-tgpt -r rs "how to reverse a vector" let mut vec = vec![1, 2, 3, 4, 5];
+gptx -r rs "how to reverse a vector" let mut vec = vec![1, 2, 3, 4, 5];
 vec.reverse();
 ```
-Alternatively an alias can be set with `alias rsgpt="tgpt -r rs"`.
+Alternatively an alias can be set with `alias rsgpt="gptx -r rs"`.

 ## Scripting
-TGPT attempts to provide only enough functionality to act as a building block for scripts, allowing the user to tailor a custom experience best suited to their unique workflows.
+GPTX attempts to provide only enough functionality to act as a building block for scripts, allowing the user to tailor a custom experience best suited to their unique workflows.
 Below a few examples are provided.
 ### Examples
 #### cgpt
 The `cgpt` example illustrates how to safely make a command generating script.
 Below is an example of it's usage: